Pedagogy of ÇARŞI

 Our curriculum covers essential skills for financial independence, including how to sell, understand taxes, and start a business.

-We address questions such as "Why Do We Want What We Do Not Need?"
-We study the societal impacts of consumerism and explore ways to foster more responsible consumption habits.
-Additionally, we run a Consumer Protection Hub, providing students with practical knowledge and tools to navigate the marketplace wisely.
+We address questions such as "Why do we want what we do not need?"
+We study the societal impacts of consumerism and explore ways have more responsible consumption habits.

 This comprehensive approach equips our students with a critical understanding of consumption ethics, empowering them to make informed and ethical choices in their everyday lives.